-- · Art Therapy

-- · Marriage, Couple, and Family Therapy

-- · Professional Mental Health Counseling
+- · Art Therapy (p.
+9) - Marriage, Couple, and Family Therapy (p.
+12) - Professional Mental Health Counseling (p.
+18)

-- Professional Mental Health Counseling-Specialization in Addictions

-- · School Psychology

-Certificate Programs

-- · Eating Disorders - · Ecopsychology

-Department Courses

-A full list of courses in the Counseling, Therapy, and School Psychology department is available in this catalog.

-Art Therapy

-Lewis & Clark offers rigorous art therapy training to students to become qualified mental health practitioners and ethical leaders who advocate for social justice, provide service and clinically focused care to individuals, groups, and families.
+• Professional Mental Health Counseling-Specialization in AT 526 Clinical Practice Skills in Art Therapy 1 Addictions (p.
+23) AT 530 Clinical Assessment By Graphic Means 3 School Psychology (p.
+27) AT 535 Research Methods and Evaluation 3 Certificate Programs AT 537 Art Therapy Research 1 • Eating Disorders (p.
+31) AT 539 Art Therapy Professional Ethics 3 Ecopsychology (p.
+32) AT 542 Adult Development & Family Therapy 3 Department Courses AT 545 Equity-Based Community Interventions in Art Therapy 2 A full list of courses in the Counseling, Therapy, and School Psychology department is available in this catalog. (p.
+33) AT 550 Diversity and Social Equity 2 1 Sychology department is available in this catalog. (p.
+33) AT 570 Art Therapy Candidacy Portfolio 1 Art Therapy AT 580 Art Therapy Practicum (To be taken fall and spring semester in year 2 for a total of two semester 2 Lewis & Clark offers rigorous art therapy training to students to become hours.) qualified mental health practitioners and ethical leaders who advocate for social justice, provide service and clinically focused care to individuals, groups, and families.
+Our mission is to prepare competent, creative, AT 582 Art Therapy Internship (To be taken fall and spring semester in year 3 for a total of 6 semester hours.)
+6 AT 583 Art Therapy Internship Studio (To be taken fall and 3 groups, and families.
 Our mission is to prepare competent, creative, and reflective art therapists who are committed to equity-based clinical and community praxis.
 Students learn to apply relationally and socially attuned art therapy using art making to deepen awareness of self and others within societal and cultural contexts.

+Art therapists are master-level clinicians who work with people of all